Hepatitis B

 Window Period

-The tests detects antibodies to and antigen of the virus.
+The tests detect antibodies to, and antigen of the virus.
 There is a period after infection, when the test will not detect antibody or antigen because they are yet to be produced or are present at a level that cannot be detected.
 This is called the window period which may last up to 3 months.

 Interpreting serology